 Spiti in Winters – Important Things to Know

 You should know about these important things before you plan a Spiti Valley trip in winters.
-This will help you clear out certain expectations that if you are ready for a such a trip or not.
+It will help you clear out certain expectations that if you are ready for a such a trip or not.

 Temperature & Cold Conditions